-4 Methods to Backup iPhone Contacts with/without iTunes
+4 Methods to Backup iPhone Contacts with or without iTunes

-The importance of preparing in advance so as to be safe from some issues is very important.
-One of such issues is losing contacts on iPhone.
-If you are using an iPhone, it is important to regularly backup iPhone contacts due to a number of reasons.
-There are a lot of people that have missed opportunities just because they lost contacts of the person who is supposed to help them out.
+The importance of preparing in advance to be safe from some issues is very important.
+One such issue is losing contacts on iPhone.
+If you are using an iPhone, it is important to regularly back up iPhone contacts due to several reasons.
+There are a lot of people that have missed opportunities just because they lost contact with the person who is supposed to help them out.
 When you lose your phone without backing up contacts, there is a high probability that you will never be able to get all of your contacts back.
-Furthermore, you will have to go through some stress to get back even though that you can recover.
+Furthermore, you will have to go through some stress to get back even though you can recover.
 It is possible to avoid these, by just backing up iPhone contacts regularly.

-Fortunately, there are many ways to backup iPhone contacts.
-Here are 4 methods on how to backup iPhone contacts , ranked in order of easiness.
-With the aid of any of these 4 methods, you don’t have to regret the next time you lose your phone or lose data on your iPhone that include your contacts, as you could easily restore all your contacts.
+Fortunately, there are many ways to back up iPhone contacts.
+Here are 4 methods on how to back up iPhone contacts, ranked in order of easiness.
+With the aid of any of these 4 methods, you don’t have to regret the next time you lose your phone or lose data on your iPhone that includes your contacts, as you could easily restore all your contacts.

 - Method 1.
 How to Backup iPhone Contacts with iTunes?